Transform Palliative Care Practice with OSHAA 30-Hours Gestalt Therapy Diploma

 The OSHAA 30-Hours Professional Diploma in Gestalt Therapy for Palliative Care is designed for participants who are engaged in, or preparing to work within, palliative care and emotional support roles.
 It is particularly suited for:

-- Participants working in hospice care, oncology wards, or end-of-life support services
+- Social Workers and NGO Staff working in hospice, palliative care, or end-of-life support programs.

 This course offers valuable training for those committed to providing compassionate, integrative, and person-centred support to individuals and families navigating the end-of-life journey.